LauraBrogan/pands-problem-set-2019/README.md

 10. **solution-10.py** *contains my solution to problem 10 in the problem set.*

-    This program is a plot of the function x, x^2 and 2^x in the range [0,4]
+    This program is a plot of the function x, x^2 and 2^x in the range 0,4 which is displayed on a diagram.

 ## References